netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    The YANG status statement MUST be present within a definition if its value is "deprecated" or "obsolete".
 The status SHOULD NOT be changed from "current" directly to "obsolete".
-An object SHOULD be available for at least one year with a "deprecated" status before it is changed to "obsolete".
+An object SHOULD be available for at least one year publication date with a "deprecated" status before it is changed to "obsolete".

    The module or submodule name MUST NOT be changed, once the document